isabella232/dtm.en/help/using/tools-reference/ga.md

   </tr>
   <tr>
    <td colname="col1"> Cookie Domain </td>
    <td colname="col2"> <p>You can change the default cookie domain.
-If you specified that your web property spans multiple domains or subdomains, dynamic tag management configures this automatically. </p> </td>
+If you specified that your web property spans multiple domains or subdomains, Dynamic Tag Management configures this automatically. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> Set # as a query string delimiter </td>
-   <td colname="col2"> <p>Allows dynamic tag management to recognize values in the URL after the # symbol as URL parameters. </p> </td>
+   <td colname="col2"> <p>Allows Dynamic Tag Management to recognize values in the URL after the # symbol as URL parameters. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> Campaign Keys in URL Parameters </td>